PAGE 233 — CRYSTALS

 Scherr-Tumico (S-T): Some of the bezels have a large hole on the side.
 You'll find 3 screw heads by rotating the hole.
 Unscrew all of these and don't lose them!
 (We don't have these parts.)
-Crystal #645 can be inserted with a crystal press.
+The 53.8 mm diameter crystal can be inserted with a crystal press.

 SPI: most SPI dial indicators are made in China.
 See instructions under "China" above.

-Standard (Poughkeepsie models only): The newer, but discontinued style AGD2 indicators with ~2-1/4" bezel diameters and two small screws holding the inner dial in place will take crystal #645.
+Standard Gage (Poughkeepsie models only): The newer, but discontinued style AGD2 indicators with ~2-1/4" bezel diameters and two small screws holding the inner dial in place will take the 53.8 mm diameter crystal.
 These bezels are held in place with a nylon o-ring.
 Use a large bladed screwdriver to pry the bezel off.
 A crystal press is needed to insert the crystal.
 It may be hard to get the bezel to snap back onto the o-ring.
 Press down firmly and squarely with the palm of your hand.

 Starrett: the old style size 2 dial indicators have a small hole on the side of the bezel.
 You're supposed to be able to depress the bezel spring, which holds the bezel on, through this hole using a small pin.
 Crystals will need to be inserted with a crystal press.
 Good luck to you.
 If you get it just right it'll work.